Iraneus/betamedneed/index.md

 # For better outcomes

-With a human-centered and tech-enabled system, Medneed enables clinicians in remote communities around the world to deliver better quality of care.
+Clinicians in remote communities use Medneed to assess newly approved and available medicines and get timely clinical decision support to improve quality of care.